 In a 1954 article, George Nelson introduced the Tripolina, the chair used by the Italian officers in North Africa, more or less a folding BKF, but with a wooden frame.
 Thus was established the connection between the BKF and Tripolina.

+Like any piece of culture, the most interesting thing is to find the original, a very difficult thing to do with the BKF.
+Perhaps the original is the one displayed in the MoMA in New York.
 Difficult to know exactly where they are but please do not worry about that, we are crafting exactly the same model as the original, keeping the hand art work and high quality leather that was used when these 3 visionary guys launched the chair in 1938.

 Antonio Bonet, Juan Kurchan, Jorge Ferrari Hardoy | BKF Chair, 1938 | Steel, leather at the Fallingwater house